Exploratory laparotomy is an open surgery of the abdomen to view the organs and tissue inside.

 A long incision will be made in the skin on your abdomen.
 The organs will be examined for disease.
 The doctor may take a

-.
+biopsy of suspicious tissue.
+The tissue can be examined under a microscope.
 If the problem is something that can be repaired or removed, it will be done at this time.
 The opening will be closed using staples or stitches.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.